-The VCO runs at 2, 4 or 6 times the RF frequency (respectively in the 915, 434 and 315 MHz bands) to reduce any LO leakage in receiver mode, to improve the quadrature precision of the receiver, and to reduce the pulling effects on the VCO during transmission.
+The VCO runs at 2, 4 or 6 times the RF frequency (respectively in the 915, 434 and 315 MHz bands) to reduce any LO leakage in receiver mode, to improve the quadrature precision of the receiver.

 The VCO calibration is fully automated.
-A coarse adjustment is carried out at power on reset, and a fine tuning is performed each time the SX1231 PLL is activated.
-Automatic calibration times are fully transparent to the end-user, as their processing time is included in the TS TE and TS RE specifications.
+A coarse adjustment is carried out at power on reset, and a fine tuning is performed each time the SX1239 PLL is activated.
+Automatic calibration times are fully transparent to the end-user, as their processing time is included in the TS_RE specifications.